LSped/asreview-insights-metrics-comparability-main/output/README.md

 ```
 asreview plot cm YOUR_ASREVIEW_FILE.asreview
 ```
-Returns the confusion matrix plot with x-axis as fraction screened of whole dataset.
+This displays the confusion matrix plot with x-axis as fraction screened of whole dataset.

 ```
 asreview plot cm YOUR_ASREVIEW_FILE.asreview --x_absolute
 ```

-Returns x-axis in absolute numbers (i.e., number of records screened).
+This displays x-axis in absolute numbers (i.e., number of records screened).